PPS is changing bell start and stop times at a number of schools, including Creston, this school year:

-We are an exciting K-8 school located in SE Portland.
-At Creston, our mission is to build a learning community that maximizes each student’s academic, social, and personal growth by fostering student belonging and self-worth while inspiring a love of learning and respect for all.
-Please contact us to learn more about our engaging program.
+Our Mission...Creston’s mission is to build a learning community that maximizes each student’s academic, social, and personal growth by fostering student belonging and self-worth while inspiring a love of learning and respect for all.

 I know that with all transitions, there are many questions and an expected level of uncertainty.
 I want to reassure you, I am here to support you, our staff, and your children; I care about being as present and responsive as possible.
 Toward that end, I am moving as quickly as possible through all emails, calls, and messages to address each and every one.
 At anytime, you can reach me at email@example.com, or on my work cell @ 971-347-8456.
 I look forward to meeting and speaking with all of you, and to welcoming your children back to school!

 You will find me greeting children in the front of the school at the beginning and the end of the school day, and you are also invited to attend the Principal Coffee on September 15th at 8:45 am.
 After school has begun, addition information will be sent from the Creston office around upcoming dates and other relevant information.
 We intend to make clear and transparent communication a priority.